net-zero-dri/net-zero-dri.github.io/events.md

 ### Workshops (led by members of the research community)

+A series of workshops will be organised within the scoping project in order to broaden discussion and gather evidence from a wide range of sources.
+The hosting of workshops will be outsourced in order to engage a range of organisations in the process.
+A budget of £210k is reserved to fund this activity. <br>
 Details to be added in due course.
 Likely to be Autumn 2022.